YoushuCheng/UBD/README.md

 Rscript UBD_refineW.R [file for bulk expression/DNA methylation] [file for BayesPrism output] [path for outputs] \
 ref_file=[reference file from signature matrix]
 ```
-- **file for bulk expression/DNA methylation:** Each row represent a phenotype (CpG site in DNA methylations), and the first three columns should be `probe`,`BP`,`CHR`, the remaining columns represent individuals.
-Column names are needed.
+- **file for bulk expression/DNA methylation:** This is the bulk expression/DNA methylation matrix.
+Each row represents an individual and each column represents one gene or one CpG site.
 ```
             gene1     gene2     gene3    gene4    gene5
 sample1  3.272629 1.9255926 1.4394065 2.229085 2.316632